Compare Reviews for Virtual Receptionists and Answering Services

 - Outbound calling: Companies that offer outbound calling might have a service roster that includes sales, appointments and other clerical duties, making these services more like a traditional receptionist.

-What are different types of virtual receptionists?
+What are different types of virtual receptionists and answering services?

-These services may or may not offer a live operator, but they all include message recording.
+These services may or may not offer a human operator, but they all include message recording.
 If they do have live operators, messages might be transmitted in a written format, rather than as a recording.

 In addition to messaging services, these types of virtual receptionist companies also transfer calls when needed.
 Transfers might be to a different internal extension, to a landline or a mobile phone.
+These lines may be staffed by live operators or may be automated.

 Scripted call center